BhaveshZode/Live-Poll-Battle/README.md

 node index.js
 ```

-### 3. Set up the client
+### 3. Start the Client

-Open a new terminal window/tab:
+Open a new terminal tab/window:

 ```bash
 cd client